Updated July 6, 2026

 This coverage is also relevant for fleets tied to North Dakota’s economy, especially agriculture, construction, and mining or oil and gas extraction.
 Those industries often move equipment, materials, or finished goods over long distances, and their contracts may require specific liability limits or trailer interchange terms.
 North Dakota’s business base is 99.1% small businesses, so many trucking operations are owner-operated or small fleet accounts rather than large national carriers.
 That makes flexible coverage important, especially if one truck is used for dispatch work one week and non-trucking use the next.

 If you operate near Bismarck or other parts of central North Dakota, severe storms and winter storms can affect parked equipment and in-transit freight.
 If you work around Fargo or Grand Forks, flooding risk can matter for route disruption and cargo exposure.
 If you haul into more rural counties, long travel distances and drowsy-driving risk can affect collision and liability decisions.
-Any operator who wants to satisfy shipper requirements, secure a certificate of insurance, or protect a financed truck should review this coverage carefully.
+Any operator who wants to satisfy shipper requirements, request a certificate of insurance, or protect a financed truck should review this coverage carefully.

 Commercial Truck Insurance by City in North Dakota